 ‡ All other trademarks are the property of their respective owners.
 Apple Pay is a trademark of Apple Inc.

 1 All loans and lines of credit are subject to credit approval.

-5 Travel HealthProtector insurance is an optional group insurance available to clients of RBC companies who are residents of Canada.
+3 Travel HealthProtector insurance is an optional group insurance available to clients of RBC companies who are residents of Canada.
 Travel HealthProtector insurance is underwritten by RBC Insurance Company of Canada.
 In Quebec, certain coverages are underwritten by RBC General Insurance Company.
-RBC Bank does not offer or sell Travel HealthProtector insurance and insurance products are not insured by the FDIC or any federal agency and are not a deposit or other obligation of, or guaranteed by, any bank or bank affiliate.
+RBC Bank does not offer or sell Travel HealthProtector insurance and insurance products are not insured by the FDIC or any federal government agency and are not a deposit or other obligation of, or guaranteed by, any bank or bank affiliate.
 The purchase of Travel HealthProtector insurance is not required as a condition of obtaining any product or service of RBC Bank.